jorgebucaran/fisher/README.md

 ## Uninstalling

 You want to know how to remove this package manager and everything you've installed with it.
 You got it.
-This command will remove all packages, cache, configuration, and related files.
+This command will delete all packages, cache, configuration, and related files.

 ```fish
 fisher self-uninstall